jamesra/hubitat_inovelli/README.md

 The visual effect is that the light strip "fills up" as AQI worsens (gets higher).

 Temperature works the same way.
-For the mid temperature each 1F change maps directly to a single LED change.
+When close to room temperature each 1F change maps directly to a single LED change.
 For the cold and warmer extremes each 2F change maps to a single LED.

 If you do not like the default choices of color or want to fine tune the ranges the app code can be editted to adjust the color map.
+To have a ranges map on whole number boundaries to Inovelli Blue LEDs one must use ranges divisible by 8.
+(There are seven LEDs with eight possible states: off, 1, 2, 3, 4, 5, 6, 7)